 Why is your budget book not working?
 Why is tracking expenses so hard?
 Are you making these 5 rookie mistakes with your expense tracking?
 Learn what the pitfalls are and how to fix your budget book mistakes so you can start using your expense tracker efficiently.

-Last week we created an awesome budget book.
+Did you create an awesome budget book or printed out a ton of cute expense tracker worksheets?
 Now let’s make sure your budget book becomes a valuable asset for your personal finances and not just a waste of time and effort.
-Learn to avoid the most common mistakes that people make with their budget books and graduate to personal finance ninja.
+Learn to avoid the most common mistakes that people make with their budget books and graduate to a personal finance ninja.

 We will not gonna let this happen to you!
-You don’t have to do all the mistakes that come before learning because I already made them.
-Here comes what to keep in mind to create a perfect budget book with no frustration.
+You don’t have to do all the mistakes because I already made them.
+Here comes what to keep in mind when creating a helpful budget book with no frustration.

 The Five Deadly Sins that Kill your Budget Book Success

 It’s always the same type of things that smash a budget book.
 Avoid these common pitfalls and your budget book will become an awesome tool to rock your personal finances and not a complete waste of your time.
 Learn where your hard earned money really goes by avoiding these budget book mistakes.

 #1 Not collecting all receipts.

 You need to collect all receipts for reference and find a place to easily store them in your home.
 Maybe a cute recycled jar or box.
 Place your receipt jar in a prominent place and put receipts there as soon as you get home.
 Be aware of expenses that don’t come with a receipt like snacks or online expenses.
 If you tend to forget about them as soon as the change is in your pocket you want to consider writing them down in a notepad that you carry with you or on your phone.

 If you are more of a memory artist than me you can just write down those expenses once a day when you are home.

 Remember, you need to include everything that your family spends which can give you a hard time.
 This leads us to number 2.